 If you would like to change the on-screen position of the overlay clip, you should simply click on it and drag it to the new location within the preview window.

-Moreover, Filmora9 video editing software offers a variety of blending modes, and it lets you control the opacity of the overlay video so that you can make it more transparent.
+Moreover, Filmora video editing software offers a variety of blending modes, and it lets you control the opacity of the overlay video so that you can make it more transparent.
 Whether or not you are going to use these options depends on the footage you’re working with and the demands of a particular project.

-Part 3: Create several reaction windows with the Split Screen feature
+Method 2: Create several reaction windows with the Split Screen feature

-Besides the Picture-in-Picture option, Filmora9 also enables you to play two or more videos simultaneously with Split Screen templates.
+Besides the Picture-in-Picture option, Filmora also enables you to play two or more videos simultaneously with Split Screen templates.
 Drag and drop the template you want to use in your reaction video to the timeline and click on the Enable Split Screen Animation tick box if you want to use the template without animations.

 Afterward, you should drag the video clips from the Media tab and drop them onto the section of the preview window where you want them to be located.
 Keep in mind that you cannot add more than six videos to a split-screen template.

-All videos you add to a split screen template can be edited, and you just have to click on them if you want to adjust their sizes, enhance colors, mute their audio tracks or add a new audio file to the template.
+All videos you add to a split-screen template can be edited, and you just have to click on them if you want to adjust their sizes, enhance colors, mute their audio tracks or add a new audio file to the template.

-Part 4: How to Avoid Copyright Infringements While Making a YouTube Reaction Video
+How to Avoid Copyright Infringements While Making a YouTube Reaction Video

 All videos you can find on YouTube are protected by intellectual property regulations, and you can’t use them without the copyright owner’s permission.
-The only way to avoid to be absolutely sure that your reaction video isn’t violating the law is to contact the video creator and ask for permission to use their intellectual property.
+The only way to avoid being absolutely sure that your reaction video isn’t violating the law is to contact the video creator and ask for permission to use their intellectual property.
 However, most YouTubers are reluctant to let others download and edit their videos unless they already have a large fan base.